Sutherland: Geography

+Much of the population of approximately 13,000 inhabitants are situated in small coastal communities, such as Helmsdale and Lochinver, which until very recently made much of their living from the rich fishing of the waters around the British Isles.
+Much of Sutherland is poor relative to the rest of the UK, with few job opportunities beyond government-funded employment, agriculture and seasonal tourism.
+Further education is provided by North Highland College, part of the University of the Highlands and Islands, which has campuses in Dornoch.

 The inland landscape is rugged and very sparsely populated.
 Despite being Scotland's fifth-largest county in terms of area, it has a smaller population than a medium-size Lowland Scottish town.
 It stretches from the Atlantic in the west, up to the Pentland Firth and across to the North Sea in the east.
-The sea-coasts boast very high cliffs and deep fjords in the east and north, ragged inlets on the west and sandy beaches in the north.
+The west and north coasts have very high sea cliffs and deep sea lochs.
 The east coast contains the sea lochs of Loch Fleet and Dornoch Firth.
-The remote far northwest point of Sutherland, Cape Wrath, is also the most northwesterly point in Scotland.
+Cape Wrath is the most northwesterly point in Scotland.
 Several peninsulas can be found along the north and west coasts, most notably Strathy Point, A' Mhòine, Durness/Faraid Head (the latter two formed by the Kyle of Durness, Loch Eriboll and the Kyle of Tongue), Ceathramh Garbh (formed by Loch Laxford and Loch Inchard), and Stoer Head.
-The county has many fine beaches, a remote example being Sandwood Bay, which can only be reached by foot along a rough track.
-The number of visiting tourists is, naturally, minimal.
+The county has numerous beaches, a remote example being Sandwood Bay, which can only be reached by foot along a rough track.

 Sutherland has many rugged mountains such as Ben Hope, the most northerly Munro, and Ben More Assynt, the tallest peak in the county at 998 m (3,274 ft).
 The western part comprises Torridonian sandstone underlain by Lewisian gneiss.
 The spectacular scenery has been created by denudation to form isolated sandstone peaks such as Foinaven, Arkle, Cùl Mòr and Suilven.
 Such mountains are attractive for hill walking and scrambling, despite their remote location.
 Together with similar peaks to the south in Wester Ross, such as Stac Pollaidh, they have a unique structure with great scope for exploration.
 On the other hand, care is needed when bad weather occurs owing to their isolation and the risks of injury.

-There are a large number of inland lochs in the county.
-The most prominent being:
+The county contains numerous lochs, some of which have been enlarged to serve as reservoirs.
+The larger inland lochs are: